Theletra

 Theletra (Θελέτρα) is a village in the Paphos District of Cyprus, located 3 km east of Kathikas.

 Theletra is located at 583m above sea level.
 It has 269 residents.

 The village is accessible from the road that goes to Polis Chrysochou, after Stroumbi Village 500 meters to the left.

 There is an old village of Theletra and the new village.
-The old village was abandoned because of a huge earthquake that made the nearby hills to fall.
+The old village was abandoned because of a huge earthquake that made the nearby hills collapse.
 The exact date is not verified.
-Katsarkes is a locality nearby, located at 657 m.a.s.l.
+Katsarkes is a locality nearby, located at 657 meters above sea level.

 In some instances the altitude exceeds 660 m.